 Deep breathing and coughing:

 This exercise will decrease your child's risk for a lung infection.
-Ask your child to take a deep breath and hold it for as long as he can.
-He should let the air out and then cough strongly.
-Deep breaths help open his airway.
-He may be given an incentive spirometer to help him take deep breaths.
-Put the plastic piece in your child's mouth and have him take a slow, deep breath.
-He should then let the air out and cough.
-Have him repeat these steps 10 times every hour.
+Have your child hug a pillow on the injured side while doing this exercise, to decrease pain.
+Ask your child to take a deep breath and hold it for as long as possible.
+Your child should let the air out and then cough strongly.
+Deep breaths help open your child's airway.
+Your child may be given an incentive spirometer to help take deep breaths.
+Put the plastic piece in your child's mouth.
+Have your child take a slow, deep breath.
+Your child should then let the air out and cough.
+Repeat these steps 10 times every hour.

 © 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.